furiosa-ai/docs/v2024.1.0/en/_sources/getting_started/furiosa_mlperf.rst

 .. tip::

-  You can experience RNGD cards if you specify more device devices as the following.
+  You can experience RNGD cards if you specify more device as the following.

   .. code-block:: sh